sidechained/DataDrivenResume/README.md

 ## interests_data.csv

-The idea of the interests word-cloud is to display interests which move from generic one-word categories through to longer examples.
-To do this data is organised into 'categories', 'subcategories' and 'deepdives'.
+The idea of the interests word-cloud is to display interests which move from generic one-word categories through to specific examples.

+To do this data is organised into 'categories', 'subcategories' and 'sub-subcategories'.
 'Categories' are shown in large text, each in a different colour.
 'Subcategories' of interests appear in smaller text, in colours that correspond to the initial categories.
-'Deepdives' do the same again but smaller still.
-Typically there are 4 'subcats' and 6 'deepdives' for each 'category'.
+'Sub-subcategories' do the same again but smaller still.
+Typically there are 4 'subcategories' and 6 'sub-subcategories' for each 'category'.
 An example for one category would be:

-- CATS          - "Domes"
-- SUBCATS       - "Geodesic;Monolithic;Crossed-arch;Rotational"
-- DEEPDIVES     - "Dome Of The Rock, Jerusalem; Taj Mahal, Agra;Saint Basil’s Cathedral, Moscow;Seagaia Ocean Dome, Miyazaki; Round Valley Ensphere, Arizona; Jeddah Super Dome, Saudi Arabia"
+CATEGORY Typically a single word i.e. "Domes"
+TYPE main = the category itself, sub = , and subsub =
+TEXT
+main e.g. music, travel
+sub e.g. Geodesic, Monolithic
+subsub e.g. "Dome Of The Rock, Jerusalem", "Taj Mahal, Agra"

 ## skills_data.csv

-- name          -
-- category      -
-- size          -
+NAME The name of the particular skill i.e. Python CATEGORY The category i.e. Programming Languages
+SIZE The relative size of the bubble that will be plotted, where 1 is the smallest bubble and 3 the largest

 # Acknowledgements

 The initial inspiration and template for this project comes from Lorena Abad, who developed a great looking [geographical CV](https://github.com/loreabad6/R-CV) which this resume template builds on.
 Her work uses the [vitae](https://github.com/mitchelloharawild/vitae) package in R by Mitchell O’Hara-Wild and also modifies the Awesome CV template created by Claud D. Park (https://github.com/posquit0/Awesome-CV).
-[Awesome CV](https://www.overleaf.com/latex/templates/awesome-cv/dfnvtnhzhhbm) and a [matching covering letter](https://www.overleaf.com/latex/templates/awesome-cv-cover-letter/hzvvsbxccjhz) can also be found on Overleaf.
+[Awesome CV](https://www.overleaf.com/LaTex/templates/awesome-cv/dfnvtnhzhhbm) and a [matching covering letter](https://www.overleaf.com/LaTex/templates/awesome-cv-cover-letter/hzvvsbxccjhz) can also be found on Overleaf.